 Temples and Processions

-In considering the archaeology of Egypt and trying to understand the symbols of power, palaces are in many ways eclipsed by the temples.
-In the New Kingdom, the difference between a god and the Pharaoh tended to be somewhat blurred, for the Pharaoh was the living embodiment of the god and the gods were represented in human form by the Pharaoh.
+If we wish to understand how ancient Egypt was glued together, how power really worked, we need to consider not so much the palaces as the temples.
+In the New Kingdom, power came from the gods, and the gods were embodied in human form by the Pharaoh: the difference between a god and the Pharaoh tended to be somewhat blurred, for the Pharaoh was the living embodiment of the god and the gods were represented in human form by the Pharaoh.
 However, the Pharaoh tended to move around, visiting the various parts of his kingdom and therefore palaces were not always very permanent or very grand.
 Temples however, were more permanent.
-This was where the image of the God was stored and also the royal boats were stored.
+This was where the image of the God was stored and also where the royal boats were stored.
 The gods often made journeys in grand processions, where they went in their boats to visit one another and often spent the night together in another god’s shrine.

 These processions played an enormous role in Egyptian religion, which in many ways was the Egyptian form of politics.
 This was where the gods and the ruler met the people and communed with the people.
 This is where ‘democracy’ or whatever one calls its predecessor took place.
 These processions often lasted weeks, sometimes up to a month in length, as the God travelled round, and enormous amounts of food and other goods were distributed in the course of the procession.
 If we are therefore we are to understand how Egypt worked, we need to study the temples and the processions.

-In the Old Kingdom, the centre of power was, of course, the pyramids, to which indeed temples were attached.
-There were two pyramid temples, a mortuary Temple at the entrance to the pyramid where the cult of the dead king was celebrated.
-And there was also a riverside or valley temple where the dead Pharaoh arrived on his barge and was taken up a causeway to the mortuary temple.
+In the Old Kingdom, the centre of power was, of course, the pyramids, to which indeed mortuary temples were attached, a mortuary Temple at the entrance to the pyramid and a riverside or valley temple where the dead Pharaoh arrived on his barge.
 These temples together with the sun temples, were often substantial affairs, though overwhelmed by the majesty of the pyramids.
 But they were built in stone and many have to a considerable extent survived.
 There were also lesser temples, but these were built of mud brick and leave only the slightest traces.
 Indeed, the palaces, were also built of mud brick and thus none is known with any certainty from the Old Kingdom.

 In the New Kingdom however, the major temples were all built in stone and many have survived.
 The most important were in Thebes, modern Luxor, which was the home city of the Pharaohs of the New Kingdom, and if we are to understand the how temple worked, it is perhaps worthwhile to study the principal temples of Thebes.
 Thebes was divided in two.
 The living city was on the East bank, while the West bank was the domain of the dead, where the Pharaohs were buried in the Valley of the Kings, a valley that led up into the hills of the West bank.
 However, the mortuary temples of the Kings were set along the river banks where they played a major role in the rituals and the processions.